umutarda/plagueware/README.md

 # Welcome to Plagueware!
 Plagueware is a simulation game in which you observe the spread of a virus over a small town.
 You view the town from an overhead perspective and watch the inhabitants of the town go about their daily lives as they slowly spread the virus.
+# How to run
+You can run this game by cloning this repository, and running the `main/Main.java` file on Visual Studio Code or by running the `plagueware.jar` file.
+You will need to have Java installed.
+# Technologies and dependencies
+* Plagueware is a desktop app written in java.
+* We used java swing as our GUI libary.
+* We used PostgreSQL to create the leaderboard.
+* We used the `postgresql-42.3.4.jar` libary which is included in the repository.
+# About Plagueware
 The people of the town travel between different buildings based on the in-game time and the individual desicions of a person.
 Each person has many variables that will affect the epidemic in different ways.
 The virus has three variables: contagiosness, asymptomatic rate and mortality rate.